curif/AgeOfJoyQuartzDocumentation/content/Documents/CDL the Cabinet Description Language.md

     * Filename of the program that runs **once** after the cabinet fully loads (startup).
 * **`after-leave` (string):**
     * Filename of the program that runs **once** when the player leaves the game.

+### System skin

+The `system-skin` key configures the look & feel of the AGEBasic screen to mimic retro-computers.

+At the moment these are the options:
+- `zx`: Sinclair look and feel
+- `cpc`: Amstrad
+- `c64`: Commodore 64

 **Variables:**